Arizona sports betting is officially live, giving sports bettors plenty of opportunities to bet on the most popular PGA tournaments.

 Since Arizona is home to one of the biggest PGA tournaments of the year, the PGA is pretty popular in Arizona.
 There are also several award-winning golf courses in the state, making it a prime location for golf.

 Yes.
-Starting on September 9, those in Arizona will be able to make bets on the PGA.
+Those in Arizona are allowed to make bets on the PGA.

 Yes.
-All legal sportsbooks in the state of Arizona will allow PGA betting when sports betting launches in September.
+All legal sportsbooks in the state of Arizona allows PGA betting.

 Yes.
 The PGA and TPC Scottsdale partnered with DraftKings to offer sports betting through the DraftKings app and at a retail sportsbook.

-Arizona residents can bet on the PGA at all legal retail sportsbooks such as DraftKings at TPC Scottsdale and FanDuel at the Footprint Center.
+Arizona residents can bet on the PGA at all legal retail sportsbooks such as FanDuel at the Footprint Center.
 Mobile sportsbook apps also offer bets on the PGA.

 At any legal retail sportsbook or through a legal sportsbook app.
 The most popular sportsbook for the PGA Championship will most likely be DraftKings due to its partnership with the PGA and TPC Scottsdale in Arizona.